 This is an advanced course.
-By writing, presenting, and defending a research paper the student integrates, practices, and perfects the core competences of the bachelor in history programme.
+By writing, presenting, and defending a research paper of limited size the student integrates, practices, and perfects the core competences of the bachelor in history.

 Contents

 1° introductory plenary class on writing and presenting a paper and on the importance of scientific integrity and the avoidance of plagiarism.